 A vessel can expect to encounter lighter weather on that route in summer months, so much so that the negative effects of the vessel sailing into persistent mid-latitude westerlies are negligible when compared to the increased distance it would take to sail south of these lighter weather and sea conditions.

-With this in mind, it’s not surprising that the tanker vessel suggested taking the great circle route.
-StormGeo Route Analysts recommended that the vessel sail south of Hawaii instead.
+With this in mind, it’s not surprising that the tanker vessel suggested taking the great circle route, but StormGeo Route Analysts recommended the vessel sail south of Hawaii instead.

 Easterly trade winds increase in Northern Hemisphere winters as well, covering much of the ocean between the equator and 30°N latitude with choppy, short-period swells and strong winds.
 The northern oceans become overwhelmed by widespread areas of heavy seas, in some cases covering an area comparable to the continental United States.